Ahmed310/Resume-Maker/README.md

 Resume-Maker
 ============

-This program is implemented in C langage. it generate Resume | CV in HTML formate.
+This program is implemented in C langage. it generate Resume | CV in HTML format.

 > How to use program
 ========================